deathstar/QServCollect/readme.md

 "No such file or directory": you are changing directories into an invalid folder, make sure QServCollect is the name

 "Segmentation fault: 11" on launch: wait for IRC to start!
 Retry the launch (it will work the second time).
+Also, please remember the IRC bot is experimental.
+I have been working on some fixes for it but the threading conflicts make it difficult.

 "Segmentation fault" at a random time after launch: contact DeathStar @ gscottmalibu@gmail.com.